An introduction to The Great Dolomite Road

 I’ve loved the Italian Dolomites for many years, and have been lucky to have travelled, walked and climbed in most of the major centres and on most of the big peaks.
 I’ve been aware of the importance to the area of the road running from Bolzano to Cortina d’Ampezzo (and vice versa, of course) since one of my earliest visits, when I drove its length over two memorable days.
 It is in many ways a key and vital artery through the area.
 It runs for about 140 kilometres (86 miles) and carries the road numbers SS241 (Bolzano to Val di Fassa) and SS48 (Val di Fassa to Cortina d’Ampezzo).

-A few years back, a friend gave me as a birthday present a small, hand-made, soft covered booklet of sepia and white photographs put together to show “La Strada delle Dolomiti Bolzano-Cortina”.
+a friend who knew I had been trying to build a collection of old Dolomites postcards gave me as a birthday present a small, hand-made, soft covered booklet of sepia and white photographs.
+These had been put together to show “La Strada delle Dolomiti Bolzano - Cortina”.
 The booklet contained 36 photographs by A. Zardini of Cortina.
-We estimated that the booklet dated from the early 1920s and had been produced for the tourist market to commemorate the Great Dolomite Road, the last pieces of which were completed in 1909.
+We estimated that the booklet dated from the early 1920s at the latest, and had been produced for the tourist market to commemorate the Great Dolomite Road, the last pieces of which were completed in 1909.
 My friend had found the booklet in a local second-hand bookshop.

-Sadly, I knew that the Zardini camera shop, on the Piazza Roma in Cortina d’Ampezzo, had closed down a few years before I was given this book.
+this image from Google Streetview.)
 However, e-mail being a wonderful thing, I was able to contact a representative of the family, who agreed to me incorporating copies of the original Zardini photographs into a web-site based comparison between the views 90 to 100 years ago, and the same scenes as they are today.

 Why a web site?